NREL/nsrdb/README.md

-# nsrdb_utilities
+# Welcome to the National Solar Radiation DataBase (NSRDB)!
-Shared execution utilities for NSRDB processing and analysis.
+This repository contains all of the methods for the NSRDB data pipeline.
+You can read more about the NSRDB [here](https://nsrdb.nrel.gov/).